vlkv/reggatad/README.md

 	}
 }
 ```
-### TODO: maybe we should also provide add/remove tags/fields to all files in subdir recursively.
-Or this would be a task for reggata_client?..

 ## File watch actions
 ### file_created - do nothing
 ### file_removed - remove file tags and fields from DB